-A copy of the proxy materials, including a proxy and admission card, has been sent to each shareholder registered in Transocean Ltd.'s share register as of the close of business on September 18, 2015.
-Any additional shareholders who become registered in Transocean Ltd.'s share register as of the close of business on October 12, 2015, will receive a copy of the proxy materials, including a proxy card, after October 12, 2015.
-Shareholders not registered in Transocean Ltd.'s share register as of October 12, 2015 will not be entitled to attend, vote or grant proxies to vote at, the Extraordinary General Meeting.
+A copy of the proxy materials, including a proxy and admission card, has been sent to each shareholder registered in Transocean Ltd.'s share register as of July 16, 2014.
+Any additional shareholders who are registered in Transocean Ltd.'s share register on September 3, 2014, will receive a copy of the proxy materials after September 3, 2014.
+Shareholders not registered in Transocean Ltd.'s share register as of September 3, 2014 will not be entitled to attend, vote or grant proxies to vote at, the Extraordinary General Meeting.

-While no shareholder will be entered in Transocean Ltd.'s share register as a shareholder with voting rights between the close of business on October 12, 2015, and the opening of business on the day following the Extraordinary General Meeting, share blocking and re-registration are not requirements for any shares of Transocean Ltd. to be voted at the meeting, and all shares may be traded after the record date.
+While no shareholder will be entered in Transocean Ltd.'s share register as a shareholder with voting rights between the close of business on September 3, 2014 and the opening of business on the day following the Extraordinary General Meeting, share blocking and re-registration are not requirements for any Transocean Ltd. shares to be voted at the meeting, and all shares may be traded after the record date.
 Computershare, which maintains Transocean Ltd.'s share register, will continue to register transfers of Transocean Ltd. shares in the share register in its capacity as transfer agent during this period.

-Shareholders registered in Transocean Ltd.'s share register as of October 12, 2015, have the right to attend the Extraordinary General Meeting and vote their shares (in person or by proxy), or may grant a proxy to vote on each of the proposals in this invitation and any modification to any agenda item or proposal identified in this invitation or other matter on which voting is permissible under Swiss law and which is properly presented at the Extraordinary General Meeting for consideration.
-Shareholders may grant a proxy by completing, signing and returning the enclosed proxy card, or by submitting their proxy electronically over the Internet.
-Even if you plan to attend the Extraordinary General Meeting, we encourage you to submit your vote prior to the meeting.
+Shareholders registered in Transocean Ltd.'s share register as of September 3, 2014 have the right to attend the Extraordinary General Meeting and vote their shares (in person or by proxy), or may grant a proxy to vote on each of the proposals in this invitation and any modification to any agenda item or proposal identified in this invitation or other matter on which voting is permissible under Swiss law and which is properly presented at the Extraordinary General Meeting for consideration.
+Shareholders may deliver proxies to the independent proxy, Schweiger Advokatur / Notariat, by marking the proxy card appropriately, executing it in the space provided, dating it and returning it to: